agardnerIT/killercoda_tutorials/security-sql-injection/step1.md

 ## Explanation

 `fake'` was used just to keep the SQL engine happy.
-The extra apostraphe closed the `LastName` brackets.
+The extra apostrophe closed the `LastName` brackets.
-`OR true` always evaluates to true.
+`OR true` always evaluates to `true`.
 This is really the dangerous part.

-You can now read this SQL statement as "give me the details from Accounts where "`LastName` equals `fake` OR everything".
-So of course you get everything.
-SQL is working as designed, you've just manipulated it.
+You can now read this SQL statement as "give me the details from Accounts where `LastName` equals `fake` OR just give me everything".
+Of course you get everything: SQL is working as designed, you have just manipulated it.

 The `;` is how you tell SQL to end the line.
 But remember, there is also a pesky extra apostraphe from the original SQL statement.

 Luckily, SQL has a handy operator (a double dash) which means "ignore everything after this".
+Therefore the `;` is the last thing actually "used" by SQL.
+Everything is ignored.